Frequently Asked Questions – Kosice International School

 For example, if your child is already six years old, they will be in PYP 1 (Year 1) at KEIS.

-Are students receiving grades like those given in public school?
+Are students in primary receiving grades like those given in public school?

-No. In order to address the individual needs of each child, our teachers utilise a wide range of teaching strategies and assessment.
+No. To address the individual needs of each child, our teachers utilise a wide range of teaching strategies and assessments.

 Grades are given based on the grading scale below: